 Please do your due diligence and follow the trends and technological advancements in the Bitcoin space.
-We are all in this together and we all need to do our part in optimizing the network.
+We all benefit from adopting the latest and greatest technologies aimed at optimizing the network.

 Segregated Witness (SegWit) was introduced not too long ago to help securely scale Bitcoin, reduce transaction fees, enable more innovation and fix a long standing malleability bug among other things.

 All wallets should have SegWit integrated by now.
 If not, you should be questioning that wallet/service.